 Privacy and data security have become significant issues in the United States, Europe and in many other jurisdictions where we conduct our operations.
 Our collection, processing, distribution, and storage of personal information is subject to a variety of laws and regulations both in the United States and abroad, which could limit the way we market and provide our products and services.
 Compliance with these privacy and data security requirements is rigorous and time-intensive and may increase our cost of doing business and, despite these efforts, there is a risk that we fail to comply and may become subject to government enforcement actions, fines and penalties, litigation and reputational harm, which could materially and adversely affect our business, results of operations and financial condition.
 In addition, the regulatory framework for the handling of personal and confidential information is rapidly evolving and is likely to remain uncertain for the foreseeable future as new privacy laws are being enacted globally and existing laws are being updated and strengthened.
 These regulations include the California Consumer Privacy Act ("CCPA") and California Privacy Rights Act ("CPRA").
 The CPRA also establishes a regulatory agency dedicated to enforcing the CCPA and the CPRA, which is in the process of developing new regulations.
-Numerous other states have also enacted or are in the process of consumers whose personal information has been disclosed as a result of a data breach.
+Numerous other states have also enacted or are in the process of enacting or considering comprehensive state-level data privacy and security laws, rules and regulations.
+Moreover, we are required to provide notice under certain circumstances to consumers whose personal information has been disclosed as a result of a data breach.
 These state statutes, and other similar state or federal laws that may be enacted in the future, may require us to modify our data processing practices and policies, incur substantial compliance-related costs and expenses, and otherwise suffer adverse impacts on our business.
-Internationally, virtually every jurisdiction in which we operate has established its own data privacy and security legal framework with which we must comply.
-For example, we are required to comply with the European Union General Data Protection Regulation, ("GDPR").
+Internationally, virtually every jurisdiction in which we operate has established its o